Kaunas Comics Residency 2018

 Comics library and comics/prints shop will be closed for public during the residency month.

 Note!
 The riso-studio (printing machines and other equipment) sometimes could be used by KITOKIA GRAFIKA team for their ongoing projects.

 The residency benefits include:

 fully covered accommodation at a well equipped live/work studio for 1 artist during the residency period (4-6 weeks)

 travel expenses for 1 artist (up to 450 euros)

 Note!
-If you are applying as a group or work pair, you will have to secure extra funding for your travel expenses and daily allowances from outside sources, as we can only cover traveling for one artist per residency.
+If you are applying as a group or work pair, you will have to secure extra funding for your travel expenses and daily allowances from outside sources, as we can only cover costs for one artist per residency.

 Note!
 Unfortunately you cannot apply for a residency if you are living in Lithuania.